Perfectly Imperfect

 The phone rang—a message on our helpline.
 A homeless woman was at a motel.
 Could I call her?

 Betty just completed her fourth chemo treatment for colon cancer and has COPD.
 In our conversation, she told me how she loved the nuns at St. Mary’s Academy, where she went to high school “a long time ago”.
-Smiling through broken and missing teeth, she wondered if any of the nuns that taught her were still there and could she visit them?
+Smiling through broken and missing teeth, she wondered if any of the nuns who taught her were still there and if she could visit them.

 How did her life go so wrong?
 She and her husband had been homeless for years.
 Her husband could never seem to provide for them.
 They never owned a home.
 She never had her own gym in her basement (ahem).
 Her “workout routine” consisted of wrestling to get comfortable and stay warm in the car she and her husband slept in.
 And yet, this woman praised God.
 How is that possible?